 The latest news from Oxfam Trailwalker.

-Oxfam Trailwalkers, prepare yourselves, here is the first draft of the official results.
+Anyway excuses over, here are the first draft of the results:

 There are almost certainly some timing mistakes, so please email firstname.lastname@example.org if you spot a mistake and we'll get it corrected for the next draft.

 A massive congratulations to each and every one of you who set foot from that start line.
 We couldn’t be more proud of you all for challenging yourselves and challenging poverty in such challenging weather conditions.